WCRP-CMIP/obs4MIPs/index.md

 Obs4MIPs is an effort to make observational data more accessible for climate model evaluation, development and research.
-It does so by providing observational products technically aligned with climate model data, specifically that made available from the World Climate Research Programme's (WCRP) [Coupled Model Intercomparison Project (CMIP)][cmip].
+It does so by providing observational products technically aligned with climate model data, specifically dta made available through the World Climate Research Programme's (WCRP) [Coupled Model Intercomparison Project (CMIP)][cmip].
 Many obs4MIPs products are made available via the [Earth System Grid Federation (ESGF)][obs4mipsEsgfSearch].